Child Neurology Training Program

 The child neurology residency training program seeks to produce physicians who are experts in the care of children with both acute and chronic neurological diseases.
 We offer categorical positions each year and reserved positions when available.
 The neurology component consists of two years of child neurology and one year of adult neurology.
 Adult neurology rotations are at the University of Southern California.
 We have numerous child neurology subspecialties and specialty clinics.
 There is a dedicated teaching faculty from multiple backgrounds that will help assist you to achieve your career goals, whether academic, clinical, or educational.

-Our past residents have had great post training success and have a 100% board passage rate over the past 5 years.
+Our past residents have had great post training success, whether in general child neurology or in prestigious sub-specialty fellowships.
 The trainee is exposed to a wide variety of diagnoses, receives a strong didactic experience, and has opportunities for research and teaching.
 The categorical positions offer pediatric training in an outstanding pediatric residency.

 CHLA is located in the heart of Los Angeles with easy access to all of Southern California’s world famous attractions.

 - Subspecialty Programs and Clinics

 - To train child neurology residents in comprehensive diagnosis and management of both common and rare neurological conditions affecting neonates, children and adolescents.
 Although all clinical care is supervised by child neurology attendings, it is expected that the resident will become progressively more capable of independent decision making as training progresses, ultimately able to provide comprehensive neurologic care of very complex, critically ill children.